ismael-miguel/mariogolf/README.md

     M|>|${\3+5}<+1|O

-Reads the input, takes the first character, and loops from 0 to `(R % 3)+5` summing 1 in each iteration and pushing it into the stack.
+Reads the input, takes the first character, and loops from 0 to `(Z % 3)+5` summing 1 in each iteration and pushing it into the stack.

 **Confitional execution**